 - Diagnosis & Evaluation – This is the first step in determining the appropriate supports that will best benefit you and your loved one.
 The end product is a comprehensive plan that details the important aspects of your loved one’s growth and development.
 Plans allow service providers to formally state goals and objectives that are both meaningful and measurable.

-- Case Management – Once a support plan has been developed and implemented, monitoring and coordination through case management services ensures the plan’s efficacy and provides guidelines changes as they are needed.
-Case management services are typically monitored by a team, whose primary members are the individual, the caregivers, and professional staff at Integrity, Inc. as well as any other treatment providers (like physical, speech and occupational therapists or physicians).
+- Managed Care PASSE Care Coordination – Coordination of services will be provided by a Managed Care PASSE.
+Once a support plan has been developed and implemented, monitoring and coordination through care coordination services ensures the plan’s efficacy and provides changes as they are needed.
+Care coordination services are typically monitored by a team, whose primary members are the PASSE Coordinator, the individual, the caregivers, and professional staff at Integrity, Inc. as well as any other treatment providers (like physical, speech and occupational therapists or physicians)

 - Community Integration – Integrity, Inc. supports the philosophy that people with disabilities thrive in a community setting and grow and learn more effectively by working, playing, training, and enjoying other activities within our program.
 Engaging in the community also breaks down social barriers and teaches people how to interact compassionately with people who may be different than themselves.